mutaimwiti/rbactl/examples/postgres/README.md

    `loadPermissions` helper function.
 2. `validatePermissions()` - validates a list of permissions against the system permissions using the `validatePermissions` helper function.
+3. `getAppPolicies` - loads the application policies defined in the `policies` directory by making use of the `loadPolicies` helper function.

 ### Installing packages